Admitted International Students - What's Next?

 • Transcripts provided directly to Kutztown from a NACES or AICE evaluation company are considered official.

-• Only physical copies that are in a sealed envelope provided by the institution, with the seal unbroken, are considered official.
+Physical Copy: Students can bring a physical copy of their final transcripts with them to International Orientation.
+Only physical copies that are in a sealed envelopes with the seal unbroken, are considered official.

-Review items you should bring to campus, plan to purchase when you arrive, and things you should leave at home.
+Review items you should bring to campus or plan to purchase when you arrive:

-Official Health Records: Official documentation of vaccines with a physician’s signature, proof of health insurance
+Official Health Records: Official documentation of health history, immunizations/vaccines, proof of health insurance.

 Laptop: If you have your own laptop, you can bring it and use it on campus.
 There is wired internet access in the residence hall rooms and wireless access in the lounges and campus buildings.
 You are not required to bring your own computer; there are many computer labs with printers on campus for you to use and some are available 24 hours a day.
 Students can also tmporarily check out laptops from the campus Library.